Beating bowel cancer together

 Examinations

-You may also have a blood test to check for low levels of red blood cells (anaemia) and to check your liver and kidneys are working properly.
+You may have a blood test to check for low levels of red blood cells (anaemia) and to check your liver and kidneys are working properly.

 Find out more about hospital tests

-Find out more about bowel cancer
+Find out more about further tests

 Thanks supporter